LittleJustices/Rustball/ROLLSYNTAX.md

 |  + - \* / ^   | |  Mathematical operations  |  2 + 2  | Refer to [math section of main readme](/README.md#math)
 |  (Various)   | |  Conversions  |    | Refer to [individual documentation](#conversions)

+### Repetitions and Comments

+There are two optional additions to the roll string that aren't handled by the roller itself: Specifying a number of times the same roll should be repeated, and adding a comment.

+Both of these are separated from the actual roll string by separator characters.
+These can be changed in the config file; by default they are a hash (\#) and colon (:) respectively.
+The number of repetitions has to come before the roll and the comment after.

+If you prepend a number separated by a hash to the roll string, Sixball will process the roll that many times and collect all the rolls into a single output.
+For example:

+> ~roll 6#3d6: Stats in order
+> Output:
+> 3d6 (Stats in order):
+> 1: 12 (3d6 -> [6, 5, 1])
+> 2: 10 (3d6 -> [2, 4, 4])
+> 3: 7 (3d6 -> [3, 1, 3])
+> 4: 8 (3d6 -> [1, 2, 5])
+> 5: 7 (3d6 -> [1, 3, 3])
+> 6: 10 (3d6 -> [1, 5, 4])

+Sixball will accept at most 16 simultaneous rolls.

+Comments have no effect on the way a roll is processed and are simply added to the roll and output.
+You can use them for labeling what a roll is for or whatever else you like.
+There's no inherent limitation to how long a comment can be or what can go in it besides the chat client's character limit and other players' willingness to put up with nonsense.
+Since Sixball only looks for the leftmost hash and colon separators in the roll input, it should even be safe to use those characters in the comment, but I have not bothered to test this exhaustively, so no guarantees.

 ### Formatting, Whitespace, and Typos

 As a rule, Sixball makes no distinction between uppercase and lowercase and allows arbitrary whitespace within the roll string (including line breaks, tabs, and [anything the Unicode standard considers whitespace](https://en.wikipedia.org/wiki/Template:Whitespace_(Unicode))).
 Since roll strings can get complicated, this allows you to break them up as you see fit to help you write and/or read them correctly.
 Specialized functions (but not roll itself) may even ignore arbitrary characters in between meaningful ones, but this is a side effect and the only thing I'm committed to supporting for all commands is whitespace and case insensitivity.

 In general, Sixball is meant to be as forgiving of mistakes as I can reasonably make it.
-There are two hard rules:
+There are three hard rules:

  - There **must** be at least one whitespace between the command name and the roll string.
 Otherwise, Sixball won't be able to tell them apart from some other command it doesn't recognize.
  - If you want to add a comment to the roll, it **must** be separated from the roll string by a colon (:).
 This is so that Sixball can tell the comment apart from another portion of the roll string (whitespace before or after the colon doesn't matter).
+The same is true of repetitions and the hash (\#) separator.
+ - If you want to repeat the roll multiple times, the repeat number and hash separator **must** come before the roll; if you're adding a comment, the comment and colon separator **must** come after.

 Each roll command has **aliases**, which are commands that Sixball treats as equivalent.
 These include abbreviations or intuitive alternate names as well as typos I expect to be common.
 For example, ~roll, ~r, ~rill, ~rol, and ~rll all do the same thing without skipping a beat.